alterNERDtive/swaybg-swapper/README.md

 You probably also want to start the service when sway starts.
 There are various ways to do that.
-If you want to keep it simple, `exec` a simple `systemctl --user start swaybg-swapper.service` in your sway config.
+If you want to keep it simple, `exec` a simple `systemctl --user start swaybg-swapper.timer` in your sway config.
 If you want to do it “right”, set up some `sway-session.target` and a drop-in config for the service that binds it to that, then have sway run the target on startup.